aershov24/typescript-interview-questions/README.md

 🔗 **Source:** [http://www.talkingdotnet.com](http://www.talkingdotnet.com/typescript-interview-questions/)

-### Q10: What are the difference beetween Typescript and JavaScript? ⭐⭐
+### Q10: What are the difference between Typescript and JavaScript? ⭐⭐

 **Answer:**